Filipi-Pinheiro/Projeto-carros/README.md

 ## What's did i learn?

   - I learned good ways to make clean and well-optimized codes.
-  - I learned a new way of writing in CSS which brought me much more organization.
+  - I learned a new way of writing at the CSS which brought me much more organization.
   - I improved my techniques a lot in "Mobile First"